dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 The dCache mission is to provide a system for storing and retrieving huge amounts of data, distributed among a large number of heterogeneous server nodes, under a single virtual filesystem tree with a variety of standard access methods.

+By doing this step-by-step, you have the opportunity to learn more about how dCache works and explore some of the details of dCache configuration and administration without being overwhelmed.
+As far as possible, you can simply copy the commands and end up with a working dCache.
+We've included some example commands that perform some basic tests, so you can have some confidence that everything is OK so far, before moving on to the next step.
+Please note that, although this chapter will provide you with a working dCache instance, you should not blindly use this chapter as a recipe for a production instance.
+There are many ways to configure dCache.
+The optimal choice depends on which hardware you wish to use and how dCache's users will interact with the system.
+So, we cannot give a simple, single recipe that will provide the optimal solution in all cases.

 ### Minimum System Requirements

+For a minimal test installation:

+- Hardware:
+  - Contemporary CPU
+  - At least 1 GiB of RAM
+  - At least 500 MiB free disk space

+- Software:
+  - OpenJDK 11
+  - Postgres SQL Server 9.5 or later
+  - ZooKeeper version 3.5 (in case of a standalone ZooKeeper installation)

+For high performance production scenarios, the hardware requirements greatly differ, which makes it impossible to provide such parameters here.
+However, if you wish to setup a dCache-based storage system, just let us know and we will help you with your system specifications.
+Just contact us: <support@dcache.org>.

 #### Software:
 - OpenJDK 11